bradkav/EarthShadow/videos/README.md

-## Annual Modulation Animations
+## Diurnal Modulation Animations

 Here, you will find animations showing the event rate in a CRESST-II-like detector as a function of time.
-In all cases, the DM mass is 0.5 GeV, with interactions strength set to give a 10% average scattering probability.
+In all cases, the DM mass is 0.5 GeV, with DM-nucleon interaction strength set to give a 10% average scattering probability.

-These animations can be viewed in *in browser* on [FigShare](https://figshare.com/s/ee646f390941257b32c3).
+These animations can be viewed *in browser* on [FigShare](https://dx.doi.org/10.6084/m9.figshare.c.3575630.v1).

 #### Whole-Earth maps